Taking action

 To respond to a claim, you must file a Form 13B Response.

-If a Form 13B Response is not filed within 14 days, the plaintiff may apply for a default judgment against the defendant using a Form 13C Application for order in default of response together with a Form 13D Affidavit in Support.
+If a Form 13B Response is not filed within 14 days, the may apply for a default judgment against the defendant using a Form 13C Application for order in default of response together with a Form 13D Affidavit in Support.

 Step 5: Pre-hearing conference